iechevarria/reading-notes/money-and-government-skidelslky-2018.md

 - 53 - gold standard designed to prevent government over-spending, on the whole did work
 - 55 - commitment to convertability reduced exchange risk -> expansion of trade
+- 56 - currency convertability not threatened by democracy b/c limited suffrage
+    and weak unions; unemployment emigrated from europe to america
+- 56 - international trade was relatively non-competitive
+- 57 - gold standard was cheap and efficient credt-rating agency
+- 57 - european loans went to colonies which provided sheltered markets
+- 58 - london functioned as international central authority / bank
+- 59 - 'pound as good as gold' -> not convertability, but fiscal restraint
+- 59 - british farming destroyed by cheap american imports

+## 3. the quantity theory of money: from history to science
+- 61 - wicksell: money supply created by banks through loans, central bank has indirect control by changing price of loans
+- 63 - fisher and cambridge qtm present transactional view of money
+- 64 - fisher and cambridge assume stable velocity of money, no change in demand for money; assume stable ratio of reserves to deposits
+- 65 - qtm only valid with constant velocity
+- 68 - governemnts do not have direct control of money supply
+- 70 - wicksell adopted qtm for mechanism to manage economy fluctuations

+## 4. the theory of the fertile and barren state
+- 75 - keynes: limited effective demand prevents full potential output
+- 77 - increased wealth only became state policy in 17th-18th centuries (what???
+    this sounds unlikely! what about the mining operations in ancient greece)
+- 82 - smith: mercantalist wars fought for state and vested interests, bad for the consumer
+- 83 - smith: britain should not be empire "and endeavor to accomodate her future views and designs to the real mediocrity of her circumstances"
+- 86 - income tax gave secure revenue base, made voters want cheap government
+- 87 - british social reform driven by desire to compete with us, germany
+- 90 - us got into deregulation, free trade in 1940s when it displaced britain as top dog
+- 91 - rothschilds said they didn't want to lend money for war, but states that get in wars are strapped for cash and need to borrow, so kinda did
+- 93 - "The history of fiscal theory shows that, far from being the scientific paragon it claims to be, it is highly ideological"

+## 5. keynes's intervention
+- 101 - central bank needs to create expectation that price level will not move too much from price of standard composite commodity
+- 104 - austrians said 1929 crash caused by excessive credit creation, keynes
+    thought it was 1928 interest rate hike which collapsed healthy boom
+- 104 - schumpeter said let recession run its course, "Economists whose common sense had not been completely destroyed by their theories rejected the drastic cure of destroying the existing economy in order to rebuild it in the correct proportions."
+- 106 - "There is no secure way of settling this argument."

 ## questions
 - 17 - what precise mechanisms cause business cycles? is it actually prudent to